How to Sue a Home Warranty Company: Small Claims Court Guide

 Pincher's Pro Tip

 File with multiple agencies at once.
-There's no rule against simultaneously filing a BBB complaint, a state AG complaint, and a demand letter.
+There's no rule against simultaneously filing a BBB complaint, a state AG complaint, an FTC report, and a demand letter.
 The combined pressure often produces faster results than any single channel alone.

 Frequently Asked Questions